wagnermarques/ops4j_pax_war_archetype_fzlbpms_template/README.md

 This can be interesting for others because its configuration.
 This is configured to be a war (serlvet 2.5) package that can be deployed in a web container and in a osgi container too.
-This is based on war archetype cited in http://blog.nanthrax.net/tag/pax-web/.
+This is based on war a rchetype cited in http://blog.nanthrax.net/tag/pax-web/.

-Beside this, it was based on https://github.com/csnover/dojo-boilerplate/ The (maybe) interesting point here is that, beside build benefits: the build will ocurr automatically at the build project if the dojo sdk was not present, it will be downloaded automatically base on <dojo.version> pom propertie.
+Beside this, it was based on https://github.com/csnover/dojo-boilerplate/ The (maybe) interesting point here is that, beside dojo build benefits: the build will ocurr automatically at maven project build. if the dojo sdk are not present, it will be downloaded automatically base on <dojo.version> pom propertie, by wagon maven plugin.

 I am learning all this technology, so any help is well accepted.
-This is a snapsht and be testing.
+Do not use this project template in production!
+Not yet!

 #-----------------------------------------------------------#
 HOW TO BUILD...
 #-----------------------------------------------------------#
-1) For a complete build
+1) For a complete build (either maven build as dojo app build)

 Check the ${dojo.app.skip_build} pom propertie:
  = true result in build.sh skip the dojo app building process.